Arye Kohavi

-Married with four kids, he lives in Neve Monosson, Israel.
+Kohavi lives in Neve Monosson, Israel; is married with four children.

 Early life and education

 Kohavi holds an MBA and a BA in economics and accounting from the Hebrew University in Jerusalem, and served in the IDF as a combat reconnaissance company commander.

 Business career

 Kohavi founded and was chairman of Composita, a novel E-learning software developer.
 He also served as an independent mergers and acquisitions manager, chairman and director in top-end Israeli companies, and as co-CEO at Meitav Corporate Finance, one of Israel's leading investment houses.